Yoonjong-J/TIL/html-css/html-basics.md

     - **UTF-8** is the most commonly used character encoding
 - title (tag)
   - Title of a web page
-  - Text we see on browser tab, search engine results, bookmarks, social media
+  - Text we see on browser tab, search engine results, bookmarks, and social media
 - link (tag)
   - Represents relationship with outer resource such as CSS file
     - ```HTML